ibm-cloud-docs/sap-vpc/sap-vpc-considerations.md

 Each VPC zone uses an address prefix (more details available in [{{site.data.keyword.vpc_short}} network connectivity](/docs/sap-vpc?topic=sap-vpc-sap-netweaver-on-ibm-cloud-iaas-overview#vpc-network-connectivity)), with subnets within this construct.
 Each VPC subnet is for a specific zone.

 {{site.data.keyword.cloud}} offers further protection mechanisms that can provide your {{site.data.keyword.vsi_is_short}} with a layer of security that you can configure and adapt anytime.
 Two key principles are:
-  * **Network Access Control Lists (ACL)**: Available for use by all subnets in all zones, attached to a subnet providing subnet-level protection by limiting a subnet's inbound and outbound traffic.
+  * **Network Access Control Lists (ACL)**: Available for use by all subnets in all zones.
+ACLs attach to a subnet and provide subnet-level protection by limiting a subnet's inbound and outbound traffic.
   * **Security Groups**: Available for use by all subnets on all zones, attached to a vNIC of a virtual server providing instance-level protection by acting as a firewall to restrict a vNIC inbound and outbound traffic.

 ### Network Access Control List